salamaashoush/you360Mobile/src/pages/map/README.md

 # Map

-The Map page renders a Google Map.
+The Map page renders a Google Map with all videos location marked on it